mazwat/mazwat.github.io/optimisation-lm.md

 If our code repeatedly calls expensive functions that return a result and then discards those results, this may be an opportunity for optimization.
 Storing and reusing references to these results can be more efficient.
 This technique is known as **caching**.

-**Cache**, if you call functions which allocate memory on the heap:
+ If you call functions which allocate memory on the heap:

+    Find()

+    GetComponent()

+    Object.FindObjectOfType

 Note: Consider moving these out of **Update** functions and retrieve in the **Start** function.